HumaIlyas/mildew-detection-in-cherry-leaves/README.md

 ### Leaf Visualiser

-This page will provide the details for the answer to business requirement 1.<br>
+This page will provide the details for the answer to business requirement 1- "The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew."<br>

 - Checkbox 1 - Difference between average and variability image
 - Checkbox 2 - Differences between average infected and average uninfected leaves.